 The 'Nationale Hypotheek Garantie' (NHG) is a public mortgage loan insurance scheme in the Netherlands.
 The NHG Guarantee protects borrowers from any residual debt after a foreclosure following a default on their mortgage loan.
 The NHG Guarantee covers the outstanding principal, accrued unpaid interest and disposal costs.
 Since 1 January 1995 'Stichting Waarborgfonds Eigen Woningen' (the 'WEW'), a central privatised entity, is responsible for the administration and granting of the NHG Guarantee, under a set of uniform rules.
-The WEW finances itself, inter alia, by a one-off charge to the borrower of 0.90 percent (as of 1 January 2019) of the principal amount of the mortgage loan.
+The WEW finances itself, inter alia, by a one-off charge to the borrower of 0.90 percent (as of January 1, 2019, to be decreased to 0.70% from January 1, 2020) of the principal amount of the mortgage loan.
 Besides this, the NHG scheme provides for liquidity support to the WEW from the Dutch State and, in respect of guarantees issued prior to 1 January 2011, from the participating municipalities.
 Furthermore, the WEW is rated by two credit rating agencies.

 |By||LT Rating||ST Rating||Obtained|